 The fee for our initial consultation would only be charged if we decided to work together.
 It will be the same cost as the fee for counselling/therapy.

-Skype sessions can be arranged for those who need to travel for work etc. and would like to continue with their weekly therapy while away.
+Skype or telephone sessions can be arranged for those who need to travel for work etc. and would like to continue with their weekly therapy while away.

 Maps & Directions